SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects.md

 - Field descriptor 4: *Name* = "Stop time" and *Type* = "DateTime"

-A DOM definition will then need to be created that contains a link to this section definition, so that employees can then register time by creating a new DOM instance linked to the section definition.
-The DOM instance will contain a field value for each of the field descriptors.
+A DOM definition will then need to be created that contains a link to this section definition, so that employees can then register time by creating a new DOM instance linked to that DOM definition.
+The DOM instance will have a section linked to the section definition that contains a field value for each of the field descriptors.